- Purpose & Scope

 the Audit Committee.

-- All travel charged to sponsored projects must meet the provisions of the sponsoring agency or, if more restrictive, university policies.
+- All travel charged to sponsored projects must be concluded prior to the funding end date, and otherwise meet the provisions of the sponsoring agency or, if more restrictive, university policies.

 - Administrative units within individual departments, schools, or colleges may require advance approval of travel as determined to meet their individual oversight responsibilities.